aimg2025submission/diffmusicmix/README.md

-These are some examples from test set.
-Original mix is the well mixed versions, imbalanced input is the simulated bad mix for models to fix, and following with two baseline models results and our diffusion model result.
+<p>These are some examples from test set.
+Original mix is the well mixed versions, imbalanced input is the simulated bad mix for models to fix, and following with two baseline models results and our diffusion model result. </p>
-Lower the volume before playing since some of the examples are worst case scenarios for our test set design.
+<p>Lower the volume before playing since some of the examples are worst case scenarios for our test set design.</p>

 <h3>Original Mix</h3>
 <audio controls>